finciergeapp/report-dataset/README.md

 4.  **Predictive Analytics**: Implementation of a machine learning model to predict diagnoses based on blood test parameters.
 5.  **Professional Reporting**: Generation of a comprehensive PDF report summarizing the project's findings, visualizations, and model performance.

+## Deployment

+This application is deployed live on Render and can be accessed here: [Blood Report Analytics Dashboard](https://blood-report-analytics.onrender.com/)

 ## Features

 *   **Synthetic Data Generation**: `reporteda.py` generates a dataset of 1,000,000 synthetic blood test records.